Menu Menu Open

 Where do you get PrEP?

-If you want to start taking PrEP you will need to get a script from your doctor or GP.
-M Clinic has GPs that are experienced with prescribing PrEP, while the WA Department of Health also provides a list of trained PrEP prescribers.
+If you are thinking about starting PrEP, you will need to make an appointment with a doctor or sexual health clinic.
+M Clinic has GPs that are experienced with prescribing PrEP.
+You can find list of alternative prescribers on the WA Department of Health website.

 In rare cases, PrEP can reduce kidney function, so a kidney function test is used to track your baseline kidney function.

 Occasionally, there can be issues with PrEP supply.
 If you find yourself in this position, there’s no need to panic.
-Just follow the guidance from our friends at PAN (PrEPaccessNow): https://www.pan.org.au/post/keeping-prep-d-during-a-brief-supply-pause.
+Just follow the guidance from our friends at PAN (PrEPaccessNow).
 They also have a handy guide on how to purchase PrEP online: https://www.pan.org.au/post/how-do-i-buy-prep-online

 How do you take PrEP?

-Talk to your doctor about which is the right option for you, and follow your doctor’s advice about how to take PrEP effectively.
+Talk to your doctor about which is the right option for you.
+It is important to follow your doctor’s advice about how to take PrEP effectively.

 Here are the steps to on-demand PrEP: